aframevr/aframe/docs/introduction/vr-headsets-and-webvr-browsers.md

 - Have controllers or not, and whether those controllers have 6DoF or 3DoF.
 Generally, the number of degrees of freedom of the controllers matches that of the headset.
-- Are powered by a PC or by a mobile device or smartphone.
+- Are powered by a PC or by a mobile device or standalone.

 Rotational tracking allows people to look around or rotate objects.
 All headsets provide rotational tracking.